Independence Day: Our Christian Heritage

 Gods laws, gave rise to a motto during the American Revolution: "No King

 but King Jesus."
-David reminds us that the Founding Fathers passed the torch to
+The Founding Fathers passed the torch to

 us.
 It is our responsibility to not let it go out.